Carole King: 2010s

-In the fall of 2011, King released A Holiday Carole, an album of Christmas music and new songs written by her daughter Louise Goffin who co-produced the album.
+In the fall of 2011, King released A Holiday Carole, an album of Christmas music and new songs written by her daughter Louise Goffin, who co-produced the album.
 The album received a Grammy nomination for Best Traditional Pop Album.

 King's autobiography, A Natural Woman: A Memoir, was published by Grand Central in the United States in April 2012.
 It entered The New York Times bestseller list at No.6.

 In May 2012, King announced her retirement from music.
 King herself doubted she would ever write another song and said that her 2010 Troubadour Reunion Tour with James Taylor was probably the last tour of her life, saying that it "was a good way to go out."
 King also said she will most likely not be writing or recording any new music.
-Later that month, she wrote on her Facebook page that she never said she was actually retiring and insisted that she was taking a break.
+Later that month, she wrote on her Facebook page that she never said she was actually retiring and stated that she was taking a break.
 Carole campaigned for Idahoan Nicole LeFavour and Barack Obama in 2012.

 Early in December 2012, King received a star on the Hollywood Walk of Fame.
 In 2012 she was given the benefit concert 'Painted Turtle – a celebration of Carole King'.
 King also did an Australian tour in February 2013.
 Following the Boston Marathon bombing, she performed in Boston with James Taylor to help victims of the bombing.

 Carole King has been one of the most influential songwriters of our time.
 For more than five decades, she has written for and been recorded by many different types of artists for a wide range of audiences, communicating with beauty and dignity the universal human emotions of love, joy, pain and loss.
 Her body of work reflects the spirit of the Gershwin Prize with its originality, longevity and diversity of appeal.